 Either way: surround yourself with the smell of citrus, and you’ll notice an improvement in your mood almost immediately.

 View this post on Instagram

-As we mention in our article on the Best Snacks for Flight Anxiety, the smell of citrus is calming on the nervous system.
+As we mention in our article on the Best Snacks for Flight Anxiety, the smell of citrus is calming to the nervous system.
 Vitamin C also boosts immunity at a time when it is most compromised.
-(On a plane, passengers are confined in close quarters while the body is under stress and exposed to lots of germs and radiation.)
+(E.g. on a plane, passengers are confined in close quarters while the body is under stress.
+This is also a time when our exposure to germs and radiation is high.)

 10 Emotional Conditions That Benefit from Citrus Aromatherapy